 Manufacturing Costs Breakdown

-PCB assembly and production is a tedious activity that entails so many steps.
+PCB assembly technology and production is a tedious activity that entails so many steps.
 It is concerned with numerous activities that include collecting the materials, preparing and fabrication them into PCBs.
 It also involves etching the PCBS, laminating, drilling and packaging them.
 Each of these steps come with their cost which consists of the total cost of manufacturing the PCBs, which must be included in the final selling price.
 How To Make PCB Manufacturing Cost Breakdown from each part?

 The Cost of Material